Sebastian Cappelen

+Amateur career

 Cappelen played college golf at the University of Arkansas where he was a four-time All-American and won four times including the 2013 SEC Championship.
 He also played for the European team in the Palmer Cup three times.

+Professional career

 After graduating, Cappelen turned professional in June 2014.
 He Monday qualified for the Air Capital Classic on the Web.com Tour, surviving a seven-man playoff for his spot in the tournament.
 In the tournament itself, Cappelen shot an 18-under-par 262 to beat Matt Weibring by one stroke.
 The win, the first by a Dane on the Web.com Tour, earned Cappelen his card for the rest of the 2014 season.
 He was the 14th player to win his Web.com Tour debut and the first since Ben Kohles in 2012.
 Despite the win, Cappelen barely missed earning a PGA Tour card, finishing 30th on the regular season money list and outside the Top 50 in the finals money list.

 Cappelen made his PGA Tour debut at the 2014 Sanderson Farms Championship, playing on a sponsor's exemption, where he led after the first round.
 He faded in the last three rounds to finish T35.